App version: 0.1.0

 Pros and Cons of Refinancing Federal Student Loans

 Student loan refinancing is much riskier for federal loan borrowers.
 Federal loans have income-driven repayment plans plus certain programs for forgiveness.
-There’s also the COVID-19 forbearance and loan cancellation.
 Refinancing turns these federal loans into a new private loan.
 In other words, you’ll miss out on these important protections.
-Here are refinancing a student loan pros and cons.Pros:
+Here are some of the pros and cons of refinancing federal student loans.Pros:

 • Potentially lower interest rate